Kirchhoff, Gustav Robert (1824–1887)

 Gustav Kirchhoff was born in Königsberg.
 He graduated from the University of Königsberg in 1847, lectured for a few years in Berlin and Breslau, and, in 1852 took on a position at the University of Heidelberg where he remained till 1875.
 After moving to Berlin, his failing health forced him to prematurely retire in 1886.

-While still a student, Kirchhoff made important contributions to the theory of electrical circuits, and in1857 he showed that an alternating electrical current flowing in a zero-resistance conductor would flow at the speed of light.
+While still a student, Kirchhoff made important contributions to the theory of electrical circuits (see Kirchoff's laws, and in 1857 he showed that an alternating electrical current flowing in a zero-resistance conductor would flow at the speed of light.
 This provided an important stepping stone towards the electromagnetic theory of light formulated in the 1890 by James Clerk Maxwell.

 Kirchhoff's most celebrated contributions to physics were in the field of spectroscopy.
 In collaboration with Bunsen, Kirchhoff founded the (then purely empirical) science of spectroscopy.
 Kirchhoff and Bunsen began by effectively inventing the spectroscope, a prism-based device that separated light into its primary chromatic components, i.e., its spectrum.
 They then began studying the spectral "signature" of various chemical elements in gaseous form.